nhsx/hypergraph-mm/README.md

 ### Project Stucture

-The main code is found in the `hypmm` folder of the repository (see Usage below for more information)
+The main code is found in the `hypmmm` folder of the repository (see Usage below for more information)

 ```
 .
 ├── docs                    # Documentation
 ├── notebooks               # Notebooks
-├── hypmm                   # Source files
+├── hypmmm                  # Source files
 ├── .flake8
 ├── .gitignore
 ├── .pre-commit-config.yaml